11 Quarto

 Explore YAML syntax and document properties here.

-Insert a suitable parameter in the metadata section of your Quarto document to include today’s date in the document header.
-Click the Render button in RStudio to generate the HTML output.
+Add a parameter to the metadata section of your Quarto document to include today’s date in the header.
+Then click Render in RStudio to generate the HTML output.

 ---